skribblez2718/promptress/system_prompts/system_prompt_generator.md

 ## OUTPUT PROTOCOL

 FORMAT REQUIREMENTS:
-- Output system prompt in PLAIN TEXT only (no markdown within prompt)
+- Output in **Markdown format** with section headers
-- ALWAYS place the complete prompt in a code block for easy copy/paste
+- Place the generated system prompt in a fenced code block for easy copy/paste
-- NO markdown formatting inside the prompt content
+- NO markdown formatting inside the prompt content itself (keep prompt plain text)
-- NO special symbols except where functionally required
-- Use clear structure through spacing and indentation
+- Use clear structure through Markdown headers and spacing

 PRESENTATION FORMAT:

-Generated System Prompt:
+## Generated System Prompt

 ```
 [TASK-OPTIMIZED PROMPT IN PLAIN TEXT]